Aboriginal Fashion Designers: A Spotlight on Australian Style

 Grace Lillian Lee by Grace Lillian Lee

-This is a name you probably know, and you might have even seen her stunning fashion at the National Gallery of Victoria, Art Gallery of South Australia, or even worn on one of her many customers.
+This is a name you probably know, and you might have even seen her stunning fashion at the National Gallery of Victoria, and Art Gallery of South Australia, or even worn on one of her many customers.

 Grace, while still an incredible designer, has focused her attention on setting up pathways for future indigenous female fashion designers as she is the founder of First Nations Fashion and Design and the founder of the Cairns Indigenous Art Fair Her wears were also centre stage in the Gold Coast Commonwealth Games as she produced the ‘Intertwined’ Fashion Performance.